benjamin-ackerman/R_products_tutorial/README.md

 <img src="figures/r_package.png" width="500">

-#### Create a new GitHub repo
+#### 2. Create a new GitHub repo
-Next, let's create a GitHub repository online and link it to the local directory of the R project.
+Create a GitHub repository online and link it to the local directory of the R project.
 You can do so by following the steps in [this GitHub help page](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/), or by following these condensed steps:

 1) Create a new repo called "halloween" (*do* add a README, do *not* add a .gitignore)
 2) Open a new Terminal/Git Bash console on your computer and make your way into your local "halloween" directory.